danday74/angular-custom-form-control-demo/README.md

 # Angular custom form control demo

-This demos a custom form control and works with both reactive and template-driven forms
+This demos a custom form control - working with both reactive and template-driven forms